Updated AEW Revolution Card | 411MANIA

 * Winner Gets Loser’s 2021 First-Quarter Earnings: Hangman Page vs. Matt Hardy

+* Casino Tag Team Battle Royale: Private Party, The Butcher & The Blade, Santana & Ortiz, John Silver & Alex Reynolds, Evil Uno & Stu Grayson, Top Flight, Bear Country

-* AEW TNT Championship #1 Contender’s Ladder Match: Cody Rhodes vs. Scorpio Sky vs. Penta El Zero M vs. Three More TBD
+* AEW TNT Championship #1 Contender’s Ladder Match: Cody Rhodes vs. Scorpio Sky vs. Penta El Zero M vs. Lance Archer vs. Two More TBD

 More Trending Stories